palazzem/ha-econnect-alarm/README.md

 ### HomeKit integration

-If you want to integrate your alarm with the Apple ecosystem to use Siri or Apple Home automations follow these steps:
+If you want to integrate your alarm with the Apple ecosystem to use Siri or Apple Home automations, follow these steps:

-1) Add these entries inside 'configuration.yaml' to let Home Assistant create a new bridge with just the Alarm Panel exposed.
+1) Add these entries inside `configuration.yaml` to let Home Assistant create a new bridge with just the Alarm Panel exposed.

 ```
 homekit: